640 South State StreetDover, Delaware 19901

 Topical anesthetics (cream or patches put on the skin to numb the area)

 Psychological.
 The unexpected is always worse because of what one imagines.
 If the child is prepared and can anticipate what will happen to him or her, his or her stress level will be much lower.
-Ways to accomplish this include:
+Ways to do this include:

 Explain each step of a procedure in detail, utilizing simple pictures or diagrams when available.